 - A final childcare fee reduction is expected in September 2025 to bring rates down to an average of $10 per day

-As of March 28, 2022, the province of Ontario and the federal government have signed a $13.2 billion agreement to lower the cost of childcare in the province to an average of $10 a day by September 2025.
+As of March 28, 2022, the province of Ontario and the federal government have signed a $13.2 billion agreement to reduce child care fees in the province to an average of $10 a day by September 2025.
 The $13.2 billion will be delivered over six years, with an additional year of funding of at least $2.9 billion.

 A news release issued on March 28th, 2022 by the Ontario Ministry of Education said the deal includes “flexibility to allocate federal funding in a way that will allow the province to deliver an average of $10 a day child care, including spending the initial $10.2 billion over four years instead of five.”